PKarppinen/tyt-docker/README.md

 All nodes will be in Docker containers.
 There are no load balancers, any other proxies, auto scaling etc.

 Back end application is protected by Spring Security and Basic authentication.
+Back end API is only accessible from the front end application.

 Simple architecture diagram of AWS EC2 setup
 ![AWS EC2 setup](./Docker-setup.PNG)